chazlarson/brick-finder/README.md

+Webrick now has a list-uplaoding feature, and Vonado no longer sells individual parts, so this thing's reason for being is gone.

 Webrick's site has changed with the addition of "brick source", which breaks my scraping code.
 Webrick disabled for the time being.

 So you have a list of bricks from some MOC or something and you want to find out which ones are available from Webricks, Vonado, or your local Dollar Tree.